Towards Quantum Accelerated Large-scale Topology Optimization: Proposed Methodology

 And the resultant reduced-size single-cut problem is given by:

 Both can be solved by a standard MILP solver.
-In case that the initialization problem \eqref{eq:multi-cuts-dw-reduced} or \eqref{eq:single-cut-dw-reduced} is infeasible, $n_{\mathcal{D}}$ will be doubled, and \eqref{eq:multi-cuts-dw-reduced} or \eqref{eq:single-cut-dw-reduced} will then be reformulated with the new $n_{\mathcal{D}}$.
-This process can be repeated until a feasible solution to the initialization problem is found.
-Our numerical experiments indicate that infeasible solutions are uncommon during the initialization stage, provided $n_{\mathcal{D}}$ is not set too small.
+In case that the initialization problem \eqref{eq:multi-cuts-dw-reduced} or \eqref{eq:single-cut-dw-reduced} is infeasible, $n_{\mathcal{D}}$ will be doubled, \eqref{eq:multi-cuts-dw-reduced} or \eqref{eq:single-cut-dw-reduced} will then be reformulated with the new $n_{\mathcal{D}}$.
+This process can be repeated until a feasible solution to the initialization problem is found. \revthree{The rationale behind this process is that the reduced-sized problem imposes a restriction to the original problem as it constrains all design variables within a block to take the same value.
+Doubling the number of blocks, or equivalently halving the number of design variables within each block, thus relaxes this constraint and in turn increases the likelihood that the resulting problem is feasible.} Our numerical experiments indicate that infeasible solutions are uncommon during the initialization stage, provided $n_{\mathcal{D}}$ is not set too small.
 For all numerical experiments in this work, we set $n_{\mathcal{D}} = 100$.
 The solution to the initialization problem yields the initial Lagrange multiplier values, which are then used when solving the local sub-problems in the first iteration step.

 Since the size of the clustered design variable $\hat{\bm{\rho}}$ depends only on the number of blocks ($n_{\mathcal{D}}$) and the number of materials ($n_M$), the initialization cost stays low, even when tackling large-scale TO problems.